maragelis/ParadoxMulti-MQTT/README.md

 # Paradox Multi-MQTT
 Python-based 'middle-ware' that aims to use any method to connect to a Paradox Alarm, exposing the interface for monitoring and control via an MQTT Broker.
 Currently access through the Serial port is implemented.
-As this is highly based on the [ParadoxIP150v2](https://github.com/Tertiush/ParadoxIP150v2) project, access through the IP150 can be easily added (volunteers?)
+As this a fork of the [ParadoxIP150v2](https://github.com/Tertiush/ParadoxIP150v2) project, access through the IP150 can be easily (re-)added (volunteers?)

 ## Origin

-Most of the code, and this READMY is taken from the [ParadoxIP150v2](https://github.com/Tertiush/ParadoxIP150v2) project, and changed to implement serial support.
+This is a fork of the [ParadoxIP150v2](https://github.com/Tertiush/ParadoxIP150v2) project, and changed to implement serial support.
 The changes were made in such a way that the communication method can be abstracted.
-I hope that the project can be merged.
+I hope that the fork can be merged.

 As i do not have an IP150 module, help is welcome (and needed).